omarsamir/InstabugChallenge-ios/README.md

     - View : 2 Classes `MoviesViewController` (Main View) and  `CreateNewMovieViewController` (Add movie)
     - Interactor : 1 Class `MoviesInteractor`, It Contains all business methods
     -  Entity : It owns all models needed `Movies`and`Results`.
+    -  Note: because of application simplicity there is no need to presenter and router layers it wouldn't add value in bussiness.

 # Managers
 - APIClient: handle all network methods (API Calls) and parsing by implementing Codable methods.